This post was updated in 2020.

 Automate your tweet schedule with the Hootlet web browser: The Hootlet Autoschedule feature automatically chooses an optimal time to share your messages.
-I’d love to be able to set up my autoschedule times, rather than have HootSuite do it automatically, but it’s still nice to have the auto scheduling.
 You can reschedule the autoscheduled messages by changing the time in the HootSuite Publisher.
 The Hootlet is available as a Chrome Extension or a Firefox Add-on.

 There’s a slick feature on HootSuite’s Hootlet Chrome extension that lets you highlight custom text or images on websites, then right click to share content.
 The Hootlet automatically grabs the webpage’s URL for you.

 Other useful features: HootSuite is chock full of great features, including monitoring hashtags, filtering your streams, and managing lists and analytics.
 HootSuite’s analytics let you track the impact of the tweets or Facebook posts you send out with HootSuite using the owl.y shortener.
 Unfortunately, HootSuite doesn’t track analytics on tweets or posts sent outside of HootSuite.
 HootSuite also lets you create custom search streams, which can be used many ways, including tracking keywords, people, hashtags.